Coronavirus restrictions remain in place. Find out what you can and cannot do.

-- on outdoor sport and recreation in England
+- on grassroots sport and recreation in England

 - for providers of grassroots sports and gym and leisure facilities

-Elite sportspeople (or those on an official elite sports pathway) can meet in larger groups or meet indoors to compete and train.
+Elite sportspeople (or those on an official elite sports pathway) can meet in larger groups, including indoors, to compete and train.
 They can be joined by their coaches if necessary, or their parents and guardians if they’re under 18.

 Funerals and linked commemorative events

 Weddings and civil partnership ceremonies and receptions

-No more than 15 people (of any age) can be at a wedding, civil partnership ceremony or reception.
+Up to 30 people can be at a wedding, civil partnership ceremony or reception.
 Anyone working is not counted in these limits.
-Social distancing should be maintained between people who do not live together or share a support bubble.

 Places of worship